HL7/vulcan-udp-ig/input/pagecontent/links.md

 ### Links

-The following links provide important context for parties looking to make use of the Implementation Guide
+The following links provide important context for parties looking to make use of the Implementation Guide:

 #### Informational Links

+These links provide general information that are germane to the development of the standards.

 | Link              | Description              |
 | ----------------- | ------------------------ |